-Today we received news that we have been shortlisted by the Observer Business Excellence Awards, for the Employer of the Year award.
-The Winner will be announced on the 19th June at a black tie dinner at the Hilton Avisford Park Hotel Arundel.
+Hunter Dunning is delighted that we were shortlisted by the Observer Business Excellence Awards, for the Employer of the Year award.

 Now in its 9th year, the Observer Business Excellence Awards is an annual event in celebration of local businesses in and around Chichester.
 From growth to innovation, individuals to whole corporations, each category celebrates a unique accomplishment.

 Hunter Dunning is humbled to be shortlisted for the Employer of the Year Award.
 According to the Business awards website, the Employer of the Year Award is “an award for a business that has great staff relations, good staff retention, with excellent training and who cares for their employees.
 The best company to work for!”.

 See more about the Observer Business Awards here.

 As a recruitment agency, we believe it is important to nurture the people working with you and that looking after your staff is paramount to a successful business.
 We practice what we preach to this effort by applying our ethos internally as well as passing our values on to our customers.

 For Hunter Dunning, our retention isn’t just based on what incentives can be thrown at our employees.
 It’s more about understanding company culture and staff engagement – so much so we even wrote an article about the importance of company culture here.
 Each staff member here feels valued, has autonomy within their role and a voice within the company.

 As a sales based company we do run regular incentive schemes but we also have both company and staff initiated social events from paintball and end of year parties, to simple Friday evening drinks.
 Its no wonder our staff retention rates are much higher than similar companies.